ClementNerma/Comic-Encoder/README.md

 This will create a `my-book.cbz` file, a format which is more widely supported by comic readers.

+#### Accelerating rebuild of large batches

-**Tip:** To accelerate the operation, you can specify the temporary directory used to rebuild the comic as a directory on another drive with `--temporary-dir`, which avoids keeping the source drive occuppied.
+To accelerate the operation, you can specify the temporary directory used to rebuild the comic as a directory on another drive with `--temporary-dir`, which avoids keeping the source drive occuppied.
 Huge performance improvements can be seen when the temporary directory in on a SSD.
 The temporary directory is removed when the operation is complete.

 ```shell
 comic-enc rebuild /mnt/external_hard_drive/my-book.pdf --temporary-dir /mnt/super_fast_ssd/comic-enc_tmp_dir
 ```

+Note that the temporary directory _must_ be located on an external drive, otherwise it will be useless.
+Also, if the source file is located on a SSD (not a hard drive), it's pointless to put the temporary directory on an external hard drive ; only an external SSD will be efficiant in this case.

 ### Rebuild multiple comics at once